-The main definitional part of an archetype consists of alternate layers of object and attribute constraining nodes, each containing the next level of nodes.
-In this section, the word 'attribute' refers to any data property of a class, regardless of whether regarded as a 'relationship' (i.e. association, aggregation, or composition) or 'primitive' (i.e. value) attribute.
-At the leaves are primitive object constrainer nodes constraining primitive types such as String, Integer etc. There are also nodes that represent internal references to other nodes, constraint reference nodes that refer to a text constraint in the constraint binding part of the archetype ontology, and archetype constraint nodes, which represent constraints on other archetypes allowed to appear at a given point.
+The main definitional part of an archetype consists of alternate layers of object- and attribute-constraining nodes, each containing the next level of nodes.
+In this section, the word "attribute" refers to any data property of a class, regardless of whether it is regarded as a "relationship" (i.e. association, aggregation, or composition) or a "primitive" (i.e. value) attribute.
+At the leaves are primitive object constrainer nodes constraining primitive types such as String, Integer, etc. There are also nodes that represent internal references to other nodes, constraint reference nodes that refer to a text constraint in the constraint binding part of the archetype ontology, and archetype constraint nodes, which represent constraints on other archetypes allowed to appear at a given point.

 The full list of node types is as follows:

-- C\complex\object: any interior node representing a constraint on instances of some non-primitive type, e.g. ENTRY, SECTION ; - C\attribute: a node representing a constraint on an attribute (i.e. UML 'relationship' or 'primitive attribute') in an object type; - C\primitive\object: an node representing a constraint on a primitive (built-in) object type; - Archetype\internal\ref: a node that refers to a previously defined object node in the same archetype.
-The reference is made using a path; - Constraint\ref: a node that refers to a constraint on (usually) a text or coded term entity, which appears in the ontology section of the archetype, and in ADL, is referred to with an "acNNNN" code.
-The constraint is expressed in terms of a query on an external entity, usually a terminology or ontology; - Archetype\slot: a node whose statements define a constraint that determines which other archetypes may appear at that point in the current archetype.
-Logically it has the same semantics as a C\COMPLEX\OBJECT, except that the constraints are expressed in another archetype, not the current one.
+- C\complex\object: any interior node representing a constraint on instances of a non-primitive type, e.g. ENTRY, SECTION; - C\attribute: a node representing a constraint on an attribute (i.e. UML "relationship" or "primitive attribute") in an object type; - C\primitive\object: a node representing a constraint on a primitive (built-in) object type; - Archetype\internal pet: a node that refers to a previously defined object node in the same archetype; the reference is made using a path; - Constraint\ref: a node wat refers to a constraint on (usually) a text or coded term entity, which appears in the ontology section of the archetype, and in ADL, and is referred to using an "acNNNN" code; the constraint is expressed in terms of a query on an external entity, usually a terminology or ontology; - Archetype\slot: a node whose statements define a constraint that determines which other archetypes may appear at that point in the current archetype; logically it has the same semantics as a C\COMPLEX\OBJECT, except that the constraints are expressed in another archetype, not the current one.